hakeemx/weather/README.md

 # weather

-This is a weather app I made using React
+This is a Weather app I made using React and Google Maps API.